-Based on one of their earlier Supersports models, the new Breitling for Bentley GT3 (ref.
-V273655S/BE14/233S/V20DSA.2) chronograph delivers the traditional mix of daring exterior styling and a fairly impressive price tag.
+Based on one of their earlier Supersports models, Breitling for Bentley GT3 (ref.
+V273655S/BE14/233S/V20DSA.2) delivers the traditional mix of daring exterior styling and a fairly impressive price tag.
 The only thing that it lacks is an in-house caliber, but for those not really interested about the model’s guts and more concerned about looks and brand value its modified ETA movement may even be a better choice.

 In this time of overwhelming political correctness everywhere and frugality as the new way of life, there must be at least some things that are bold.
 We need cars that have massive, gas-guzzling engines churning out gut-wrenching torque and producing hundreds of horsepower; we need bikes heavier than an average European family saloon; and, of course, we need watches that radiate presence so strong that it almost melts your face off when you glance at it briefly to check the time.